cj/sinatra-can/README.markdown

 ## Modular Style

-To use this gem on Modular Style apps, you just need to register it:
+To use this gem in Modular Style apps, you just need to register it:

     class MyApp < Sinatra::Base
       register Sinatra::Can